We like to stay close enough to shake hands with the farmers that provide our market with food, which in turn, brings you closer to the food you eat.

 Richmond, VA - 4 Miles

-Tricycle Gardens is a nonprofit organization with a mission to grow healthy food, healthy communities and a healthy local food system.
+Tricycle Urban Ag is a nonprofit organization with a mission to grow healthy food, healthy communities and a healthy local food system.
 They have done ground-breaking work engaging individuals, community centers, non-profits, businesses, and the city government to act collectively in restoring our urban ecologies and create beautiful public spaces throughout Richmond, Virginia.
 They have a mission to grow healthy food, healthy communities and a healthy local food system.

 McKenney, VA - 42 miles